1966 Cotton Bowl Classic (January): Arkansas

 Bobby Burnett tied three others in scoring, with 16 TD's, the fourth-highest total in the nation.
 Ronny South was second in kick scoring, with 42 extra points and 6 field goals.
 As an offensive unit, the Hogs had the best scoring offense (32.4 ppg), the eighth-best rushing offense (226.1 ypg), seventh best total offense (360.2 ypg) nationally.
 The defense was fourth-best against the run (74.9 yards allowed per game).
 Glen Ray Hines was a consensus All-American.

-Arkansas, defending national champions, entered the game on a 22-game winning streak.
+Arkansas, defending FWAA national champions, entered the game on a 22-game winning streak.
 The 1965 Hogs defeated the #1 Texas Longhorns and #9 Texas Tech Red Raiders in Fayetteville, Arkansas.
 Despite this, the Razorbacks were ranked #1 for only one week, during which they defeated North Texas 55–20. #2 Michigan State beat #6 Purdue on the same weekend, giving the Spartans the #1 spot in the AP Poll.